-Interim analyses are common in medical device trials, for a variety of reasons.
-Just having a look is fine, but if the outcome of the analysis could change the conduct of the trial, for example by early stopping for superiority or futility or safety, then there is a problem.
-If the analysis result does stop the trial all is well, but if the analysis does not show that the trial can be stopped early, then the fact of having undertaken the analysis might undermine the power of the trial to demonstrate the objective when the trial is finally complete.
+Interim analyses are common in medical device trials for a variety of reasons.
+Just having a look is fine, but if the outcome of the analysis could change the conduct of the trial, for example by early stopping for superiority, futility or safety, then there is a problem.
+If the analysis result does stop the trial, then all is well, but if the analysis does not show that the trial can be stopped early, then the fact of having undertaken the analysis might undermine the power of the trial to demonstrate the objective when the trial is finally complete.

 To understand this let’s start by reviewing statistical testing.
 Consider a trial where we hope the new treatment is better than the old.
 The standard statistical process is:

 - State the objective of the test which is to show either:

 - The new treatment is the same or worse than the current treatment/placebo – called the Null hypothesis